LOGQTAINIA/Introduction-to-Data-Science-in-Python/README.md

 Assignments for Introduction to Data Science in Python course on Coursera by University of Michigan

-When I was doing these assignments, I searched some codes in Internet for help.
-But I found there are some mistakes in their codes.
+I searched for some codes on the Internet for help when doing these assignments, but I found there are some mistakes here and there.
 So I decided to upload my notebook for those people who may need some help.

 Of course, I can not complete these assignments without those codes.